CartoDB/carto-workshop/04-database/exercises/sql-spatial.md

 # Spatial SQL  <a name="postgis"></a>

 On this section you'll have the chance to test some of the most common [PostGIS](http://postgis.net/docs/reference.html) SQL procedures.
 To follow this section you only need to open a browser pointing to this url: [http://bl.ocks.org/jsanz/raw/fcb8394e084919a4135188b7c30504ad/](http://bl.ocks.org/jsanz/raw/fcb8394e084919a4135188b7c30504ad/) and change the Maps API entry point to `http://carto-workshops.carto.com/api/v1/map`.
+Alternatively, you can load the datasets listed below from CARTO Data Library into your account and use BUILDER SQL tray to experiment.

 ![](imgs/sql-block.png)